teejl/the_TeeJ/README.md

 "Life is not a matter of having a good hand, but playing a poor hand well."

 Today I was driving to work and of course a cop puts on his lights behind me.
 The first thing that went through my mind was who is he going to pull over now?
 I have always heard he picks on the weakest link, so I wasn't about to pull over to the right lane where he was driving.
 That would be like taking a bullet for a stranger I don't know.
 A stranger who thought his outdated hunk o metal was faster than my sweet slick speedster.
 Instead I stayed in my lane away from the cop, and he passed me.
 Sometimes the game is all about confidence.
 Today I won.

+## Stand Up
+"If you do not stand for something, you will fall for anything."

+I realize that I need to stand up for what I love doing.
+I need to live for my passion.
+To be more clear I need to find the thing that I  am willing to give up short term pleasure over.
+One thing I find short term pleasure in is video games.
+I always love playing video games/ puzzles.
+It is who I am since I am a mathematician.
+However there has only been one thing I have had the ambition to give up video games for: learning math.
+I love to learn math and I need to follow my passion.
+When I retire I hope I never lose my passion to learn math without replacing it by something else that is just as awesome.